Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Preliminaries

-{In this article, we say that a scheme over $R$ is $n$-dimensional if its \emph{absolute dimension} is equal to $n$ (as opposed to the relative dimension).} Furthermore, the underlying scheme of a log pair is always assumed to be normal, excellent, integral and admitting a dualizing complex (see \autoref{def:log-pair} for the precise statement).
-If $X$ is a normal integral scheme over $R$, then $X_{\fram}$ denotes the fiber over $\fram \in \Spec R$.
+{In this article, we say that a scheme over $R$ is $n$-dimensional if its \emph{absolute dimension} is equal to $n$ (as opposed to the relative dimension).} Furthermore, the underlying scheme of a pair is always assumed to be normal, excellent, Noetherian, integral and admitting a dualizing complex (see \autoref{def:log-pair} for the precise statement).